 You will be woken up usually by the movement around the huts or campsite at around 7:00 AM.
 We would generally aim to be on the track by around 9:00 AM.
 The days differ in distance, so we will make a judgment call each day as to departure time as the weather will also play a part for the day.
 How the team is feeling will also play a part, but 9:00 AM will be the lastest as it is nice to get to the next campsite, and there might be some worthwhile side treks along the way on some days.
 You will in most cases have lunch along the way to the next campsite and we will take regular stops to rest and take in the scenery and get some photos.

 Yes, you can extend your stay to explore more of Tasmania.
 These arrangements would need to be made by you and would be at your own cost.
 We are happy to discuss post-trek ideas with you.

 What is the accommodation like in Launceston?

-The accommodation in Launceston is a comfortable and clean mid-range three-star hotel and will be on a twin-share accommodation basis, but we can adjust the accommodation according to your budget (i.e. budget up to five-star).
-If you would like to book your own room, please let us know when you book, but there will be additional costs.
+The accommodation in Launceston is a comfortable and clean four-star hotel and will be on a twin-share accommodation basis.
+If you would like to book your own room, please let us know when you book, but there will be an additional cost.
 If the group size is an odd number, there will be no additional cost if you end up in your own room.

 What is the accommodation and food like on the track?